inganta23/shop-app/README.md

 The basic setting (mongo_uri, jwt_secret etc) is in ```config/default.ts``` .
 I exposed the config folder on purpose so you can use the app easily.
 But if you want to reconfigure the setting, feel free to change the ```config/default.ts``` file.

 I use cors in this system. if you found any issue related to the cookies maybe you can look into the cors.
-The cors configuratin is in ```src/servert.ts```
+The cors configuration is in ```src/servert.ts```

 shop-app is made using MERN (MongoDB, Express, React, Node) and Typescript